abhi3460/cricsummit-2025/README.md

 8. **Completeness**: All three challenges implemented with realistic cricket logic
 9. **Maintainability**: Configuration-driven rules and clear separation of concerns
 10. **Scalability**: Easy to extend with new strategies, rules, and features
-11. **Cricket Realism**: Fun validation system with humorous error messages for unrealistic combinations
+11. **Cricket Realism**: Realistic outcome system for unrealistic combinations (0 runs or 1 wicket based on stump-hitting potential)
 12. **Educational**: Demonstrates cricket physics and strategy through interactive examples

 ## 🔄 Refactoring Improvements